Interface Fragmentation via Horizontal Vibration: A Pathway to Scalable Monodisperse Emulsification

-with a frequency dependence in $\omega^{*3/2}$ which matches our experiments in the region of type II breakup (see Fig.\ref{fig:4}(b)).
-Expression (\ref{equ2}) indicates that the threshold acceleration is governed by the viscosity ratio, rather than the viscosity of the upper fluid layer or the mean viscosity that governs the onset of subharmonic waves, as shown in Fig.\ref{fig:4}.
-This model also shows that for breakup II, the extensional viscous forces in the droplet-forming ligament dominate over capillary forces.
-We refer to this mechanism as a shear-dominated breakup.
-Type Ib breakup is likely caused by a more complex competition between inertia, capillary, viscous and gravitational forces (see Mechanism Ib in Fig.\ref{fig:3}(d)), which differs from type Ia and II breakups; a model for type Ib breakup is beyond the scope of this Letter.
+Eq.\,(\ref{equ2}) indicates that the threshold acceleration is governed by the viscosity ratio, rather than the viscosity of the upper fluid layer or the mean viscosity that governs the onset of subharmonic waves.
+This is also the case in the experiment, as shown in Fig.\ref{fig:3}(a).
+A linear fit of the red experimental data in Fig.~\ref{fig:3}(b) as a function of the right handside of Eq.\,(\ref{equ2}) also yields an approximate proportional relation which supports the scaling in Eq.\,(\ref{equ2}) (see Fig.\ref{fig:A3}(b) in the End Matter).

-We have shown that the onset wavelength and Stokes layer thickness dominate the size of the droplet-forming ligament and the effect of viscous shear forces in the upper fluid layer at the interface, respectively.
-Fig.\ref{fig:5} shows the scaled droplet diameter, $D^*=D/ \lambda_c$ as a function of the non-dimensional forcing amplitude, $A^*=A / \delta$ in the regular region.
-We find that all droplet diameter data collapse onto a straight line with a slope of $0.197 \pm 0.015$, which we obtained by linear regression of the experimental data.
-We find that the smaller droplets form with larger $F$ and increasing acceleration at a fixed $F$ can monotonically increase the diameter of the droplet (see inset in Fig.\ref{fig:5}).
-Our measured minimum $D$ at $F$=50 Hz is about $167.0 \pm 32.7 $ µm.
-Note that the ratio of the standard deviation of the droplet diameter to the mean diameter is smaller than 25\% in each dataset, which complies with a monodisperse criterion in emulsions \cite{Ho2022}.